 Start with a simple shape.

-Mike Wazowski (Monsters Inc.), Baloo the Bear (Jungle Book) and SpongeBob are three examples of character designs that are based on distinct shapes (a circle, a pear-shape and a rectangle).
+Mike Wazowski (Monsters Inc., Monsters University), SpongeBob Square-pants and Baloo the Bear (Jungle Book) are three examples of character designs based on simple shapes (a circle, a rectangle, a pear-shape).